theEvilReaper/DartPoet/docs/topics/variables.md

 Most of the programming languages on the marked have the ability to store data in variables.
 When you want to create variable for your code you need to use the `PropertySpec` structure to create them.
-Its could be a bit annoying that the structure which allows the creation variables doesn't have the same name.
+It could be a bit annoying that the structure which allows the creation variables doesn't have the same name.
 The reason is that the definition from `Dart` names them `Properties`.

 #### Creation of a `Property`: